How to Determine a Proper Asset Allocation for Retirement

 What if Couples Have Different Risk Tolerances?

 Retirement planning is very complex, and every factor seems to be somehow connected to other factors.
-I would be remiss if I did not share two additional factors that should be kept in mind:
+We would be remiss if we did not share two additional factors that should be kept in mind:

 1).
 Stock and Bond Portions of Portfolios Are Not All Constructed the Same